masumasayed/Rest-Api-/README.md

 # API Endpoints
 The following CRUD-based routes are available:

-● GET /books: Retrieve a list of all books.
+● GET : Retrieve a list of all Movies.

-● GET /books/:id: Retrieve details of a specific book by ID.
+● GET : Retrieve details of a specific Movie by ID.

-● POST /books: Create a new book.
+● POST : Create a new Movie.

-● PUT /books/:id: Update an existing book by ID.
+● PUT : Update an existing Movie by ID.

-● DELETE /books/:id: Delete a book by ID.
+● DELETE : Delete a Movie by ID.

 # Testing the API
 You can use Postman or any other API testing tool to interact with the API endpoints.